encoredev/examples/ts/streaming/README.md

 encore run
 ```

-While `encore run` is running, open <http://localhost:4000/> to view the chat frontend.
-Open <http://localhost:4000/> in multiple tabs to see the chat in action.
+While `encore run` is running, open <http://localhost:4000/> to view the frontend which has different pages for showcasing the different streaming endpoints.

 You can also access Encore's [local developer dashboard](https://encore.dev/docs/observability/dev-dash) on <http://localhost:9400/> to view traces, API documentation, and more.